ietf-wg-cellar/flac-specification/flac.md

 - If the sample rate of the stream is less then or equal to 48000 Hz, the stream MUST NOT contain blocks with more than 4608 inter-channel samples, i.e. the maximum block size must not be larger than 4608.
 - If the sample rate of the stream is less then or equal to 48000 Hz, the filter order in linear subframes (see section [linear predictor subframe](#linear-predictor-subframe)) MUST be less than or equal to 12, i.e. the subframe type bits in the subframe header (see [subframe header section](#subframe-header)) MUST NOT be 0b101100-0b111111.
 - The Rice partition order (see [coded residual section](#coded-residual)) MUST be less than or equal to 8.
+- The channel ordering MUST be equal to one defined in [the section channels bits](#channels-bits), i.e. the FLAC file MUST NOT need a WAVEFORMATEXTENSIBLE\_CHANNEL\_MASK tag to describe the channel ordering.
+See [section channel mask](#channel-mask) for details.

 # File-level metadata